jtco-io/aeon/readme.md

 * helpers
 * utils

-It should be viewed as the engine in which you build a few projects around thus any projects utilizing this codebase can get synergistic knowledge, without hiding complex features deep in packages..

-While initially on a short time line software QA tools seem to be a time sink.
+Prion is the code base and engine in which you your projects workflow and services is build.
+Eg anytime your building a Webpack you'll prob use Webpack and need it's Development server.

 ### Reason for Initial Complexity

+While initially on a short time line such as an MVP, software QA tools seem to be a time sink.

-On a long enough timeline with enough complex entropy (dependencies, features, etc), you can find many hours lost to manual testing, updates or dependencies that suddenly stop working because of package changes (hint, this is why you want nightly, weekly, monthly etc builds even if nothings changed).
+On a long enough timeline with enough complex projects and entropy (dependencies, features, etc), you'll find using a boilerplate will actually allow much high quality code and early error catching aiding rapid prototyping.

+Much momentum can be lost to manual testing, updates or dependencies that suddenly stop working because of package changes (hint, this is why you want nightly, weekly, monthly etc builds even if nothings changed).

 QA tools such as prettier, linters, precommit/prepush, CI and CI can unlock *huge multipliers* As you've automated whole days (or devs) away, with quick feedback look on if package updates or feature changes